dirsypark-droid/seyoungpark/tech-writing-portfolio/README.md

-# Hi, I'm Seyoung Park – Technical Writer
+# Hi, I'm Seyoung Park – Bilingual technical writer and translator (Korean ↔ English)

+- 4+ years of experience documenting enterprise SaaS, cloud, and platform solutions.
+- Skilled in transforming complex technical concepts into clear, actionable user content.
+- Experienced in UI/UX writing, developer documentation, and content localization across cloud, AI, and DevOps environments.
+- Adept at collaborating with developers, PMs, and designers in Agile workflows using Confluence, Git, and Markdown-based documentation systems.

 # 📚 Tech Writing Portfolio

 Welcome to my technical writing portfolio.

-I create professional documentation in **English and Korean**, including APIs, tutorials, and explainers.
+I create documentation that helps users understand, trust, and enjoy technology.
+In this portfolio, you’ll find samples that illustrate how I approach complex technical topics—from API references to UX microcopy—with precision and empathy for the reader.
+My goal as a technical writer is to bridge the gap between product and user, ensuring that every piece of documentation contributes to a seamless experience.

 ---